gasparka/thesis/docs/4_examples.rst

     :align: center
     :figclass: align-center

-    Simulation of DC-removal filter in the time domain
+    Simulation of DC-removal filter in the time domain, all the simulations are considered equal

+.. _4_comparison:

 Comparison to similar tools
 ---------------------------

-.. warning:: this section very very in progress

-At this point all the major features of Pyha has been introduced and it can be compared to similar tools.

-Traditional HDL languages like VHDL and SV work on large number of concurrent statements and processes that are connected trough signals.
-This is also known as event-based system, when some signal changes it may trigger the execution of processes.
-The reasoning behind this model is that it models how hardware works.
+Traditional HDL languages like VHDL and SV work on large number of concurrent statements and processes that are connected with signals.
+This is known as event-based style, when some signal changes it may trigger the execution of processes.
+The reasoning behind this model is that it models exactly how the hardware works.
 However, the major downside is implementation and readability complexity.
 The sequentially executed programming style, proposed in this thesis, is much more familiar for software programmers and, as shown in this thesis, results in the same hardware outcome.
 This work also raises the abstraction level by opening up the Python ecosystem for hardware developers.
 In addition, the simulations functions provided by Pyha greatly increase the testing productivity and enable test-driven development.

 MyHDL is a hardware description language that is also based on Python, but works in the same event-driven way as VHDL/SV.
 The convertible subset of MyHDL is limited to function based designs, this work proposes object-oriented design method, that is much easier to understand for software developers and eases the design reuse.
-In general the synthesizable subset of MyHDL is limited and it has been found that the tool is more useful for high-level modeling purposes :cite:`jan_sim`.
+In general the synthesizable subset of MyHDL is limited, it has been found that the tool is more useful for high-level modeling purposes :cite:`jan_sim`.
 MyHDL also does not implement fixed-point type support, thus it is not oriented on DSP designs.